Skip to main content

 Single Sign-On (SSO)

 SSO authentication is meant to be used by human users.
+When using SSO, the CLI:

-1. temporarily opens up a web browser session.
+1. Temporarily opens a web browser session.

-2. gets a token from the configured sign-in provider via a callback server.
+2. Gets a token from the configured sign-in provider via a callback server.

-4. uses the token to authenticate against the Phobos API for every request.
+4. Uses the token to authenticate against the Phobos API for every request.

 note